Are you looking for the best things to do in Bogota?

-Well, Bogota is a mammoth city and not at all the easiest city to navigate.
+Bogota is a mammoth city and not an easy city to navigate at all.

-Quick Answer – Amazing Things to do in Bogota
+Quick Answer – Things to do in Bogota

-As I continue my journey of learning Spanish in Latin America.
-I visited Colombia’s capital as an entry point to begin my journey up towards Medellín.
+Continuing my Spanish learning journey in Latin America, I visited Colombia’s capital, an entry point to begin my journey towards Medellín.

 I loved this place.
-You can get a decent view of the city and definitely if compared with other Bogota attractions has the most appeal if you like hiking.
+You can get a decent view of the city and definitely has the most appeal if you like hiking when compared with other Bogota attractions.

-Once you get to the top of the hill you’ll encounter a beautiful little garden that provides a stark contrast from the busy streets Bogota.
+Once you get to the top of the hill, you’ll encounter a beautiful little garden that provides a stark contrast from the busy streets of Bogota.

 You’ll also find a cute church at the top and some cool places to buy gifts.